DaWoody/free-video-player/README.md

                 //Add this parameter if you want to change the actual js class name that the Free Video Player uses
                 //as a target to instantiate the player, the default value is js-free-video-player-container.
-                videoWrapperClassName: 'js-free-video-player-container',
+                videoWrapperClassName: 'js-free-video-player',
                 //This is the default video splash image used on videos if no splash image is provided for the asset
                 //when using the load method
                 videoSplashImageUrl:'../images/free-video-player-logo.png',
                 //This is the url used to fetch the iso-639-1 languages and labels used when the subtitles
-                //in streams are added to the DOM and the control structure iso6391Url:'/js/freevideoplayer/subtitles/iso-639-1.json',
+                //in streams are added to the DOM and the control structure.
+Here we are asuming you have organised
+                //your javascript files into a a /js folder structure and copied over the freevideoplayer folder into your js folder. iso6391Url:'/js/freevideoplayer/subtitles/iso-639-1.json',

                 //This shows the default inner html for the different Video Controls discussed earlier